tomytubert/tomytubert/README.md

 🧜🏼‍♂️🏄🏽‍♂️💻
 <br>
-My name is Tomy Tubert, I'm 23 years old and I'm the son of a poseidon but with a computer in my hands during the week.
+I'm 23 years old and I'm the son of a poseidon but with a computer in my hands during the week.
 <br>
 I love to innovate and be creative.
 To do this I am constantly learning as the speed at which we go is close to the speed of light.